AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

     // catch and handle errors
 });
 ```

+> :information_source: MSAL does not expose refresh tokens for security reasons.
+Refresh tokens are cached like other types of tokens, but you should not build logic around them.
+Instead, use the appropriate `acquireToken*` API to obtain access tokens, and MSAL will ensure they are renewed if necessary.
+If you have a refresh token acquired by other means, you can use the [acquireTokenByRefreshToken](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.confidentialclientapplication.html#acquiretokenbyrefreshtoken) API (see also: [Refresh Token sample](../../../samples/msal-node-samples/refresh-token/README.md))

 In production, you would most likely want to serialize and persist the token cache.
 Depending on the type of application, you can: